Cost of Living (Delbert McClinton album)

 Cost of Living is a solo studio album by American blues rock singer and songwriter Delbert McClinton.
-It was released on August 23, 2005 through New West Records, making it his third studio album for the label.
-Recording sessions took place in Nashville, Tennessee at Fearless Recording on March 8–10, 2004, and at The Sound Emporium on February 7–8, 2005.
-Production was handled by McClinton himself along with Gary Nicholson, with Wendy Goldstein and Cameron Strang serving as executive producers.
+It was released on August 23, 2005, through New West Records, making it his third studio album for the label.
+The recording sessions took place in Nashville, Tennessee, at Fearless Recording on March 8–10, 2004, and at The Sound Emporium on February 7–8, 2005.
+It was produced by McClinton and Gary Nicholson, with Wendy Goldstein and Cameron Strang serving as executive producers.

 The album peaked at number 105 on the Billboard 200, number 14 on the Top Country Albums, number 16 on the Independent Albums, and topped the Blues Albums chart in the United States.

 At the 48th Annual Grammy Awards, the album won a Grammy Award for Best Contemporary Blues Album.
 The song "Midnight Communion" from the album was nominated for a Grammy Award for Best Male Country Vocal Performance but lost to Keith Urban's "You'll Think of Me".